 \section{Introduction}

-In recent years, growing attention has been given to the investigation of open quantum systems~\cite{OQSionSimulator, brownianTrappedIons, LOsimulationOpenSystems, collisionBasedEvolution, OQSemulationSQ}, which are ubiquitous in quantum science where many experimental systems have significant interactions with their environment.
-Although their description is significantly more involved~\cite{NielsenChuang} it allows to capture common effects as decoherence and other instances of state deterioration as well as memory effects.
-Especially for quantum information applications, a point of special interest is the flow of information from and to the open system, usually encapsulated in the concept of Markovianity.
+In recent years, growing attention has been given to the investigation of open quantum systems~\cite{OQSionSimulator, brownianTrappedIons, LOsimulationOpenSystems, OQSemulationSQ, InesDeVegaOpenSys, collisionBasedEvolution}, which are ubiquitous in quantum science, where many experimental systems have significant interactions with their environment \cite{Unruh1995,Biercuk2009,Monz2011,Preskill2013,Paladino2014,Malinowski2018}.
+Although their description is significantly more involved compared to isolated systems~\cite{NielsenChuang}, it allows to capture omnipresent effects as decoherence and other instances of state deterioration as well as memory effects in a unified manner.

+Especially for quantum information applications, a point of particular interest is the flow of information from and to the open system, usually captured by the concept of Markovianity.
 This concept is classically well-understood and identifies stochastic processes as \textit{Markovian} if they are memory-less, such that the future of the process depends only on the present state, but not on its past~\cite{WisemanMarkov,BreuerBook}.
 However, a straightforward generalization of this notion to the quantum realm is not possible and thus several nonequivalent definitions exist (see, e.g., Ref.~\cite{BreuerReview}).
-Among the various possibilities, the so-called \textit{BLP criterion} for non-Markovianity~\cite{nonMarkovianMeasure, nonMarkovianMeasure2, review_nonMarkovianity_breuer} used in this work stands out insofar as it gives a direct operational meaning to information in open systems as the degree of distinguishability of systems states with optimal measurements.
+Among the various possibilities, the criterion formulated by Breuer, Laine and Piilo (the so-called \textit{BLP criterion}) for non-Markovianity~\cite{nonMarkovianMeasure, nonMarkovianMeasure2, review_nonMarkovianity_breuer} used in this work stands out insofar as it gives a direct operational meaning to information in open systems as the degree of distinguishability of systems states with optimal measurements.

-One approach to the study of open quantum systems is quantum simulation, where the behavior of a complex system is simulated in a simpler or more controllable system whose evolution parameters can be directly mapped to the system of interest.
-In the diverse field of quantum technologies, integrated quantum photonics has been established as a stable and versatile platform, which allows the implementation of digital as well as analog quantum simulations.
-Such waveguide structures have already found applications, for example, in quantum computation~\cite{qiangtwoqubit}, quantum communication~\cite{sibsionqcom2017, dingqcom2017} and quantum chemistry~\cite{sparrowmolecule}.